 Overall, if you are looking for a unique and exciting holiday experience, then a visit to the remote South Pacific island of Nauru is just what you are looking for.
 In addition to being one of the most scenic locations to visit in all of Australia, Nauru offers visitors an unforgettable experience that you can share with your friends and family.
 Even if you do not intend to stay for long, you should consider taking advantage of the many activities and tours that are offered in this area.
 A Nauru travel guide can help you plan your trip and make sure that you do not miss out on anything that capture the uniqueness of this exotic location.

-Up to date information for vaccinations before you travel to Nauru are available from the NHS website
+Up to date information for vaccinations before you travel to Nauru are available from the NHS Fit for Travel website.

 The best time to visit Nauru is during the island's dry season, which begins in March and ends in October.
 These are also the months when the northeast trade winds are most effective at cooling off the heat on this island whose average humidity is 80 percent and the weather is most pleasant.

 You don't need a visa for Montserrat if you are either a British citizen passport holder or a British Overseas Territories citizen passport holder.
 For other nationalities, there is an on-line visa application service.

 See which forms you may need for entry into Nauru.

 The official currency of Nauru is the Australian Dollar (AUD).
 If you're looking to transfer or spend money in Nauru you can grab amazing Australian Dollar deals via Wise.com (GBP to AUD).